mikyrenato/Project-4-Blog/README.md

 ### Navigation Bar
 The navigation bar is fixed at the top of every page and includes links to other pages and a search box(searching posts).
-The link for the current page is shown in blue to visually indicate which page the user is on.
+The link for the current page is shown in grey to visually indicate which page the user is on.
 <img src="staticfiles/images/nav.PNG">

 ### Home Page

-The home page has contains the nav bar with all relevant links(Home, Blogs, Category, User) and the footer containing links(not real links) to the social media websites(Facebook, Twitter, Linkedin) and a Send Feedback link.
+The home page contains the nav bar with all relevant links (Home, Blogs, Category, User), in the body we have the most recent post (with the ability to scorl right/left) and the footer containing links to the social media websites (Facebook, Twitter, Linkedin) and a Send Feedback link.

 <img src="staticfiles/images/home.PNG">
 <img src="staticfiles/images/footer.png">